fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 Fleet only implements "Automated" checks.
 "Manual" checks cannot be automated as a Fleet policy.
 As such, they require administrators to implement other processes to conduct the check.

-The manual checks which are not included in Fleet are documented below.

 ## Requirements

 Following are the requirements to use the CIS Benchmarks in Fleet: